agishan/Thera-RAG/README.md

    - Optional (for Google Sheets logging):
      - `GOOGLE_SHEETS_SPREADSHEET_ID`
      - `GOOGLE_SHEETS_CREDS_JSON` (service account JSON)
-   - Other config variables can be set as needed (see `src/app/config.py`).
+   - Other config variables can be set as needed (see `apps/inference/src/config.py` and `shared/config/settings.py`).

 ---